 Can we develop comprehensive data and performance systems that guides a more systems-wide, interoperable and partnership approach to decision-making instead of relying on a pilot or demonstration project?
 We currently use the “fail or pass” method to introduce policy, and the public either decides it’s a “go” or “no go”.
 Hear from leaders from multiple regions and sectors who are working on building data systems for more informed decision-making to solve community problems at a system-level with multiple agencies across dozens of municipalities and with the state.
 We might be better served by discovering what goes well, what could be done better and how to ask questions, collect data and inform decisions through more scientific reasoning.
 This session will explore how that is starting to emerge in practice and what tools exist that are making this an effective approach.

 City Data, New Frameworks & Solutions for Health Disparities

 How do we compare health outcomes and health disparities within cities and between cities?
 Does the data exist?
+What are some innovative data sources, as well as methods, that can be used to gain new insights into the health of cities?
 Do the policy frameworks exist to understand the data and the implications for its use?
 Is that knowledge transferred into new healthy community policy approaches?
 Several new leading edge national projects are beginning to fill that gap.
-Only limited health data have been available at the city level and local census tract level but this is changing.
 How can we create more localized data to inform and reallocate precious local resources to address health disparities and outcomes?
-What’s the connection between data, health, stress, death, and birth at the city level?
 Several projects have been at the forefront of solving the health data challenge:

 — 500 Cities - a new localized data portal developed by the RWJ Foundation, CDC and CDC Foundation